fuyuncat/rquery/README.md

          - load file|folder : load a file or a folder<br />
          - filemode buffer|line : Provide file read mode, default is buffer.<br />
          - skip <N> : How many bytes or lines (depends on the filemode) to be skipped.<br />
+         - detecttyperows <N> How many matched rows will be used for detecting data types, default is 1
          - parse /regular string/ : Parse a regular expression string quoted by //<br />
          - set <field datatype [date format],...> : Set field data type.
 Supported data types: LONG, INTEGER, DOUBLE, STRING, DATE.<br />
          - filter <filter conditions> : Filter the parsed records<br />